 4.2.
 Opening and Saving Projects

-The standard File pulldown is provides the ability to open and save projects.
-The name of the database can also be specified on the command line when staring the GUI as Istasc Ist project.Istasc.
+The standard File pulldown provides the ability to open and save projects.
+The name of the database can also be specified on the command line when staring the GUI as lstasc lst\project.lstasc.

 4.3.
 Problem Definition